atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 III Lumley was as much pleased with her
 I brother, as he was with her;) “May be i “fo — Some women may like shabby Par“
-“who cannot get any other meh, i “but people who have beauty and birth, ” I continued she, shatching up her head still higher, “may have plenty of admirers, lovers without number.”
+“who cannot get any other meh, i “but people who have beauty and birth, " I continued she, shatching up her head still higher, “may have plenty of admirers, lovers without number."
 Here she assumed a look of insoient I triumph over the two Selbys, who hung their heads, ashamed of not having been able to boast of tiocir conqiitshs too.
 !
 Fanny, thinking of Lewfon, fetched a